Raynes/octopress-blog/source/_posts/2012-12-13-moving-away-from-noir.markdown

 I will not be maintaining Noir.
 If there is a serious bug or something that you would like to fix, open a pull request and ping me on IRC or email or something and I'll merge and release a new version.
-I wont be updating documentation or anything like that anymore, and I wont be adding new features.
+I won't be updating documentation or anything like that anymore, and I won't be adding new features.
 Beyond that, you're welcome to continue using Noir for the indefinite future, but keep in mind that as your application ages, it'll be much harder to update and eventually you'll end up having to fork Noir to update the versions of libraries